-- Dive Wolf and Darwin
+- Schooling hammerheads at Wolf & Darwin

 But the really big action is in the North at Darwin and Wolf.
 Here the water can be 26-27 degrees as these islands are washed by the warmer Panama current.
 Before you even get in the water itís thrilling to be diving under the iconic Darwin Arch.
 Rocky and unwelcoming above the water line, beneath awaits a truly inspiring scene.
 3 full days are spent on these two reefs, getting to grips with every nook and cranny.
 Hammerheads are the first and foremost attraction, schooling in vast numbers around the submerged pinnacles of Wolf and Darwin.
 Galapagos sharks are common too, slinky and svelte nipping in and out of the reef life.
 White tips hide in the reef from the larger predators.
 If you like your fish even bigger, whalesharks are often seen in the blue, munching on plankton along with manta, mobula and eagle rays.
 Look out for a Tiger Shark that can be seen in the shallows!

 The itineraries are subject to minor changes at short notice by the Marine Park Authorities, however a substantial part of every trip is spent at Wolf and Darwin and some dives in the other areas.
 The current permission dives Cousins Bartolome, Cabo Marshall, Cabo Douglas, Punta Vicenteroca, Wolf and Darwin.